 - New York

-Renee has been recognized as a “Super Lawyer” in the 2013 Northern California Super Lawyers magazine.
+Renee has been recognized as a “Super Lawyer” in the 2013 and 2014 Northern California Super Lawyers magazine.
 Inclusion in Super Lawyers is based on a peer-review survey.

 Renée is a member of the California, Massachusetts, Boston and New York State bar associations.